ssilverman/TeensyDMX/README.md

 Responders can be added at any time.

+Complete synchronous operation examples using SIP and text packets can be found in `SIPHandler` and `TextPacketHandler`.

 #### Responding

 Protocols such as RDM need the ability, not only to process specific packets,